turkeryilmaz/openairinterface5g/doc/RRC/rrc-usage.md

       `0xffffff` is a reserved value and means "no SD" Note that: SST=1, no SD is "eMBB"; SST=2, no SD is "URLLC"; SST=3, no SD is "mMTC"
-- `enable_sdap` (default: true): enable the use of the SDAP layer.
-If deactivated, a transparent SDAP header is prepended to packets, but no further processing is being done.
+- `enable_sdap` (default: true): set `sdap-HeaderUL` and `sdap-HeaderDL` to present in the RRC `SDAP-Config` IE for SA PDU sessions.
+If false, both headers are absent (per DRB).
+SDAP entities are still created, SDAP layer always enabled.
 - `cu_sibs` (default: `[]`) list of SIBs to give to the DU for transmission.
   Currently supported:
   - SIB2: serving-cell reselection parameters (configured in `sib2_config`)